luwes/vimeowrap.js/README.md

 			<b>none</b>: stop playback when a video is completed.<br/>
 			<b>list</b>: play each video in the playlist once, stop at the end.<br/>
 			<b>always</b>: continously play the video (or all videos in the playlist).<br/>
+			<b>single</b>: continously repeat the current video in the playlist.
 		</td>
 	</tr>
 	<tr>